Vatican: Benedict XVI lucid, stable, but condition 'serious'

 Bruni said Thursday that Benedict “managed to rest well last night, is absolutely lucid and conscious and today, while his condition remains grave, the situation at the moment is stable.”

-“Pope Francis renews the invitation to pray for him and accompany him in these difficult hours.”
+“Pope Francis renews the invitation to pray for him and accompany him in these difficult hours,” he said.

 Responding to that call, the diocese of Rome scheduled a special Mass in honor of Benedict on Friday at St. John Lateran, Benedict’s former basilica in his capacity as the bishop of Rome.